TauriSaar/ToDo-Project/README.md

      reg_date TIMESTAMP DEFAULT CURRENT_TIMESTAMP ON UPDATE CURRENT_TIMESTAMP
  );
  ```
-4. Create a MySql log table for the app.
+4. Create a MySQL log table for the app.
 You can use the following SQL commands as an example:
  ```mysql
 CREATE TABLE `log` (
    LogID bigint unsigned NOT NULL AUTO_INCREMENT,